 where i and j are the width and height of the image, respectively (in points).

-set makes the entire algorithm more robust, accurate, and less dependent on the object type and image quality.
+set makes the entire object tracking algorithm more robust, accurate, and less dependent on the object type and image quality.

 And the last step is to define the resulting set L containing all the points of the object’s contour: